-This bright and cheerful chocolate pick & mix chocolate and sweet cake is sprinkled with Smarties, Maltesers and mini marshmallows - and not only looks spectacular, but is also super easy to make.
+This bright and cheerful chocolate pick & mix chocolate and sweetie cake is sprinkled with Smarties, Maltesers and mini marshmallows - and not only looks spectacular, but is also super easy to make.

 - 125g butter at room temperature